 Next time, I won’t follow a complete stranger to a bar purely because they’re offering a margarita BOGOF deal.
 Next time, I won’t hitchhike with an overly smiley stranger because they reckon they know a quick shortcut that’ll shave minutes off my travel time.
 These all provided such beautiful interactions with strangers but I now, as a traveller over 30, find other ways to do that.
 And yes, I will live to a riper old age with many more stories to show for it.

 4. You make your own travel memories

-For me and many others, the fear of leaving the pack to follow your own path is an anxiety-sparking issue in your 20s – especially when you’re travelling with best friends or significant others.
-But when travelling in my 30s and 40s, I’ve realised that while having someone else to do something with is lovely, you don’t need anyone else to make the memory – just the confidence and happiness to blaze your own path.
+For me and many others, the fear of leaving the pack to follow your own path is an anxiety-sparking issue in your 20s – especially when you’re traveling with best friends or significant others.
+But when traveling in my 30s and 40s, I’ve realized that while having someone else to do something with is lovely, you don’t need anyone else to make the memory – just the confidence and happiness to blaze your own path.

 5. The people you meet are more interesting

 Not only did I find it easier to connect with others the older I got, but – shhh, whisper, and definitely don’t tell the best friend you’ve had since primary school – the people I’ve met on my trips are usually infinitely more interesting.
 When traveling in your 30s and 40s, everyone’s lived a life.
 Everyone has a backstory (or ten) and multiple reasons for joining the trip in the first place.
 While the ‘I’m just out of uni’ conversation starters I endured when I was younger were all well and good, as a traveler in my 30s I’m now more likely to meet people with fascinating jobs, eyebrow-raising life situations or Pulitzer-worthy traveling tales of their own.